albertattard/java-boot-camp/02 - Data Types.md

     $4 ==> 10
     ```

-    The result is stored in a new artificially temporary variable `$4` (crated by JShell) which can be accessed as any other variable.
+    The result is stored in a new temporary variable, `$4`, (crated by JShell) which can be accessed as any other variable.

     ```jshelllanguage
     jshell> $4